NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/05a-image-analysis.md

     ![](./media/lab5a-e1t4p3(1).png)

     > **Note**: The available models in your subscription may vary.
-Additionally, the ability to deploy models depends on regional availabilty and quota.
+Additionally, the ability to deploy models depends on regional availability and quota.

 1. Select the **sora** model from the list.

     ![](./media/lab5a-e1t4p4.png)

-    >**Note:**If you are unable to deploy the model in your subscription, try one of the other video-generation models.
+    >**Note:** If you are unable to deploy the model in your subscription, try one of the other video-generation models.

 1. On the **sora** page, click on **Deploy (1)** and then select **Default settings (2)**.